TheRomanXpl0it/TheRomanXpl0it.github.io/WriteUps/CodeFest17/Cookie.md

 <img src="https://github.com/TheRomanXpl0it/TheRomanXpl0it.github.io/blob/master/WriteUps/CodeFest17/images/cookie-4.png">

-The values of the *pass* cookie is an md5 hash for the word *aunty*.
+The value of the *pass* cookie is an md5 hash for the word *aunty*.
 I type it as a password, and I find out it's the flag:

 <img src="https://github.com/TheRomanXpl0it/TheRomanXpl0it.github.io/blob/master/WriteUps/CodeFest17/images/cookie-5.png">